shubhamV123/outline/README.md

 ### Caveats

 Since this extension rely on chrome `storage` [api](https://developer.chrome.com/docs/extensions/reference/storage/).
 So it has limited memory.
 More you can look into chrome api.
 So if specific notes are not required, remove time to time to have more sync memory.
-Need to figure out better way to handle this.
+Currently its using `local` api with `unlimitedStorage` permission. _So your data will not be synced, keep this in mind_

 <!-- ROADMAP -->